hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 Make sure the hostname matches the hostname you use in module sources because if the same Terraform Cloud server is available at two hostnames, Terraform will not know that they are the same.
 To support multiple hostnames for module sources, use the `terraform login` command multiple times, and specify a different hostname each time.

--> **Note** When SAML SSO is enabled, there is a [session timeout for user API tokens] (/docs/enterprise/saml/login.html#api-token-expiration), requiring you to periodically re-authenticate through the web UI.
-Expired tokens produce a _401 Unauthorized_ error.